About the Chorus

 The Plano Civic Chorus, Inc., chartered in 1972, is a non-profit organization dedicated to promoting the choral arts in North Texas.
 The chorus is a member of Chorus America, and actively supports its goals of nationally promoting choral music.

-With the 2011-12 season, the chorus celebrates 39 years of great choral performances in the north Texas area.
+The chorus celebrates over 40 years of great choral performances in the north Texas area.
 The chorus sings a broad repertoire that offers something for every taste.
 In recent seasons the chorus has performed several important choral masterworks including Brahms' Requiem, Mendelssohn's Elijah and Lobgesang, Beethoven's Missa Solemnis and the Ninth Symphony, Verdi'sRequiem, Orff's Carmina Burana, Vivaldi's Gloria, Bach's Magnificat, Handel's Messiah, Lauridsen's Lux Aeterna, Bloch's Sacred Service, Mozart's Requiem, Cherubini's Requiem and Faure's Requiem.
 Other concerts have included performances of favorite Broadway songs, great American classics, folksongs from the British Isles, music by Texas composers, and well-known opera choruses.

 In June 2002 the chorus joined with the Sanctuary Choir of First Presbyterian Church in Richardson for a concert tour of the British Isles that involved performances in Coventry, Canterbury, Edinburgh, and Dublin, and was the featured international chorus for the Criccieth Choral Festival in Wales.
 In June 2005 the two groups joined forces for a second European tour that included performances in the Czech Republic, Austria and with the International Church Music Festival in Bern, Switzerland under the direction of the legendary Sir David Willcocks.
 In 2008 the chorus partnered with the Chancel Choir of St. Andrew United Methodist Church in Plano and the Sanctuary Choir of First Presbyterian Church to perform concerts in Notre Dame Cathedral and La Madeleine in Paris and in St. Mark's Basilica in Venice.
 In June 2011 the chorus traveled to Germany and Italy performing concerts in Berlin, Wittenberg, Munich, and Florence.